WHaMoCaTY/Diabetes-130-UShospitals/README.md

 \+ these authors contributed equally to this work

-This Markdown File was adapted from pdf reports and adapted to website format by Xiaojue Zhou.

 ## Purpose
 Our group chose to work with the Diabetes 130-US Hospitals dataset for this project.
 This dataset contains 10 years of patient diabetes records collected from 130 hospitals in the US.